Grandfather's Profile Hike

 Though not as rugged as the peaks farther south, the trail does pass over some narrow, rocky sections of the ridge.
 So take your time when you get to them and enjoy the views which become more open as you go.
-There are no major intersections along this last stretch, but a side path to the right leads to a campsite with a sunrise view, and one to the left leads 100' to Watauga View, which is a great northwest facing rock outcrop - although a substantial part of that view is comprised of roads, luxury homes, golf courses, and shopping centers, covering both the valleys and even the mountaintops.
+There are no major intersections along this last stretch, but a side path to the right leads to a campsite with a sunrise view, and one to the left leads 100 ft. to Watauga View, which is a great northwest facing rock outcrop - although a substantial part of that view is comprised of roads, luxury homes, golf courses, and shopping centers, covering both the valleys and even the mountaintops.

 The Grandfather trail you are on is one of the oldest trails on the mountain, and travels along the summit ridge all the way from the Attraction area to the top of Calloway Peak.
+Unfortunately, it is deeply eroded and entrenched into a gully for several stretches.
 To negotiate some of the steeper rock outcroppings, the park has incorporated some big sturdy ladders made out of 4x4 posts into the path.
 This makes the climbs relatively easy, but not without some sure-footedness and risk.

-The trail wraps around the rocks at the very top and climbs up onto them, making a steep right turn.
-The peak is marked by some blazes spray painted on the rocks for the Grandfather and Daniel Boone Scout trails, which both end here.
+The trail wraps around the rocks just below the true summit and then climbs up onto them, making a sharp right turn.
+The peak is marked by some blue blazes spray painted on the rocks for the Grandfather and Daniel Boone Scout trails, which both end here at 5964 ft elevation.
 There is a sweeping, cliff-top view across the tops of the evergreen trees to the south and east.
 Thankfully, less development can be seen from here than back at Watauga View.
-You'll see the Blue Ridge Parkway, part of the Linn Cove Viaduct, the Blue Ridge escarpment dropping away below that, MacRae and Attic Window Peaks back down the ridgeline, and mountains stretching in all directions.
+You'll see the Blue Ridge Parkway, part of the Linn Cove Viaduct, the Blue Ridge escarpment dropping away below that, MacRae and Attic Window Peaks back down the ridgeline, and of course the Blue Ridge mountains stretching in all directions.